Inclusive playground at Whiteside Park to serve children with and without disabilities, city officials say

 “Kids of all abilities were considered and discussed throughout the planning process,” Pool said.
 “From visual impairment to sensory processing disorders and mobility limitations, this will be a park where everybody matters and is included."

-The approximately $1.5 million project is being paid for with $500,000 in existing parks capital funding and a $1 million donation from the Sanford and Irene Burnstein Foundation.
+The approximately $1.5 million project is being paid for with $500,000 in existing Parks Department capital funding and a $1 million donation from the Sanford and Irene Burnstein Foundation.

 “We had the vision, but what is making this happen today is the Burnstein Foundation,” America said.